 A tablet can be a good starter, but as a full-fledged development environment it’s not ideal.
-If you start a child on a tablet and they take to programming, they’ll eventually need a laptop.
+If you start a child on a tablet and they take to programming, they’ll eventually need a laptop or desktop.

 Q: My child wants to move up to the next level.
 What does she need to to do to qualify?

 A: What room a child goes into is totally up to the child.
 They move on when they’re comfortable.
 They may even find themselves repeating concepts they learned in the prior room, but applying them to a new way of using the concept.